Hurricane Ida hits Cuba, and parts of US Gulf Coast order evacuations with major Sunday landfall expected - KTVZ

 By Jason Hanna, Paul P. Murphy and Melissa Alonso, CNN

-Ida became a hurricane Friday afternoon as it swept toward western Cuba — and it’s expected to strengthen into a major hurricane as it approaches the US Gulf Coast this weekend, putting states from Louisiana to Florida on alert for fierce destruction.
+Hurricane Ida whipped western Cuba on Friday and the Category 1 storm is expected to slam the US Gulf Coast as an even stronger cyclone Sunday, putting states from Louisiana to Florida on alert for fierce destruction.

-Mandatory and voluntary evacuation alerts were popping up Friday along parts of the Gulf Coast — including parts of Louisiana and Mississippi in anticipation of Sunday’s landfall.
+Ida is expected to hit the US as a major hurricane — Category 3 or greater with winds of at least 111 mph — on Sunday, forecasters said.
+Leaders in Louisiana and elsewhere issued mandatory or voluntary evacuation orders Friday in anticipation of major damage.

+Louisiana Gov. John Bel Edwards on Friday asked the federal government to declare an emergency to free up recovery resources.

-In New Orleans, Mayor LaToya Cantrell issued a mandatory evacuation of all city areas that are outside the its levee protection system.
+And in New Orleans, Mayor LaToya Cantrell issued a mandatory evacuation of all city areas that are outside its levee protection system, as well as a voluntary evacuation alert for the rest of the parish.

+New Orleans is part of an area where a storm surge could combine with high tide to send 11 feet of water onto shore Sunday, the National Hurricane Center said.

 “We are activating every single resource at our disposal, so that we are prepared to respond,” Cantrell said Friday.